cableguard/cgtun/README.md

 # CableGuard TUN

-**CableGuard TUN** is an implementation of the [WireGuard<sup>®</sup>](https://www.wireguard.com/) protocol with Rich Online Digital Tokens (RODT).
-RODT are an implementation of non-fungible tokens that contain all the configuration, identity, and subscription information for Cableguard TUN endpoints.
+**CableGuard TUN** is an implementation of the [WireGuard<sup>®</sup>](https://www.wireguard.com/) protocol with Rich Online Digital Tokens (RODiT).
+RODiT are an implementation of non-fungible tokens that contain all the configuration, identity, and subscription information for Cableguard TUN endpoints.
 Cableguard TUN is based on Cloudflare's Borintung, a Rust implememtation of Wireguard.
 This project is part of a large ecosystem (Cableguard FORGE, Cableguard TOOL, Cableguard WALLET, Cableguard FIND and Cableguard AUTH), and consists of three parts:

 * The executable `cableguard-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
 * The library `cableguard` that implements the underlying WireGuard protocol, without the network or tunnel stacks that need to be that need to be implemented in a platform idiomatic way.
 * The rodtwallet.sh scripts (temporary implementation of Cableguard WALLET) that works with the NEAR CLI interface.
-It provides barebones command line crytographic commands for the management of RODT and NEAR implicit accounts.
+It provides barebones command line crytographic commands for the management of RODiT and NEAR implicit accounts.

 ## License
 This project is released under the [GPLv2](COPYING).